connorocampo/website/src/blog/front-end-development/first-front-end-development-job.md

 The process of working on this internal project has been pretty straight-forward:

-Look at a design
+- Look at a design
-Think about the best way to structure and style it Start coding
+- Think about the best way to structure and style it
+- Start coding
-Use the Read-Search-Ask method if I get stuck
+- Use the Read-Search-Ask method if I get stuck
-Ask for code reviews after blocks of the design is done Refactor code
+- Ask for code reviews after blocks of the design is done
+- Refactor code
-Repeat
+- Repeat

 Goals with this project:

-Learn the team’s best practices for writing code
+- Learn the team’s best practices for writing code
-Ask well-informed questions when issues arise
+- Ask well-informed questions when issues arise
-Not make a fool of myself
+- Not make a fool of myself
-Finish the project in a timely manner
+- Finish the project in a timely manner

 It’s been a great learning experience so far —  definitely levels up from the comfort of picking your own projects to work on where you have first and final say in its entirety.

 <h2>Some Other Things</h2>

-Humble brag, our office is cool af.
-We’re located in Orlando Florida, in a space where it overlooks one of my favorite spots in Orlando: Lake Eola.

-Aside from actual work, I’m happy to be near a beautiful place where I can stretch my legs and enjoy some vitamin D during breaks.

-It’s easy to sit behind the screen and stay entertained from one site to the next so being in an office where a place like this is so accessible is seriously 👌🏻
+Aside from actual work, I’m happy to be near a beautiful park where I can stretch my legs and enjoy some vitamin D during breaks.
+It’s easy to sit behind the screens and stay entertained from one site to the next so being in an office where a place like this is so accessible is seriously so nice.

-Peace out, y’all ✌🏻
+Anyway, that's that.
+Onward I go, cheers ✌🏻